31 Bias of an Estimator

 plot(Ns, likelihoods, type="h")

-Is \(\hat N_{\textrm{MLE}} = 241\) a good estimate for the number of tanks \(N\) based on the data in Equation 30.1?
+Is \(\hat N_{\textrm{MLE}} = 241\) a good estimate for the number of tanks \(N\) based on the data in Equation 31.1?
 It is very likely an underestimate, since \(241\) tanks is the minimum number of tanks there could be, based on the observed data.
-But of course, we cannot rule out the possibility that it is exactly correct.
+But of course, it could be correct.

-It is impossible to tell whether a particular estimate, like \(241\), is good or not.
-We can only evaluate whether the “procedure” for coming up with this estimate, called the estimator, is good or not.
-That is, for a sample of \(n\) tanks with serial numbers \[ X_1, X_2, \dots, X_n, \] the maximum likelihood estimator chooses \(N\) to be as small as possible, but no smaller: \[\hat N_{\textrm{MLE}} = \max(X_1, X_2, \dots, X_n). \tag{30.3}\]
+It is impossible to evaluate a particular estimate, like \(241\).
+It is only possible to evaluate the “procedure” for coming up with this estimate, called the estimator.
+That is, for a sample of \(n\) tanks with serial numbers \[ X_1, X_2, \dots, X_n, \] the maximum likelihood estimator chooses \(N\) to be as small as possible, but no smaller: \[\hat N_{\textrm{MLE}} = \max(X_1, X_2, \dots, X_n). \tag{31.3}\]

 The estimator \(\hat N_{\textrm{MLE}}\) is just a random variable, since it depends on the data which is random.
-To evaluate this estimator, we again turn to probability, continuing the cycle between probability and statistics introduced in Chapter 28.
+To evaluate this estimator, we again turn to probability, continuing the cycle between probability and statistics introduced in Chapter 29.

-Definition 30.1 (Bias of an estimator) The bias of an estimator \(\hat\theta\) for estimating a parameter \(\theta\) is \[ \text{E}\!\left[ \hat\theta \right] - \theta. \]
+Definition 31.1 (Bias of an estimator) The bias of an estimator \(\hat\theta\) for estimating a parameter \(\theta\) is \[ \text{E}\!\left[ \hat\theta \right] - \theta. \]

 If the bias is zero, then the estimator is said to be unbiased.

-Let’s apply Definition 30.1 to the MLE Equation 30.3 in the German Tank Problem.
+Let’s apply Definition 31.1 to the MLE Equation 31.3 in the German Tank Problem.

-Example 30.1 (Bias of the MLE in the German Tank Problem) To calculate \(\text{E}\!\left[ \hat N_{\textrm{MLE}} \right]\), we need to know the PMF of \(\hat N_{\textrm{MLE}} = \max(X_1, \dots, X_n)\).
+Example 31.1 (Bias of the MLE in the German Tank Problem) To calculate \(\text{E}\!\left[ \hat N_{\textrm{MLE}} \right]\), we need to know the PMF of \(\hat N_{\textrm{MLE}} = \max(X_1, \dots, X_n)\).
 To calculate \(P(\hat N_{\textrm{MLE}} = m)\), we note that:

 • All \(\binom{N}{n}\) (unordered) choices of \(n\) serial numbers are equally likely.